fabiojmendes/Autosys/README.md

 subpar solution using one of the existing smart locks + app available on the marketplace, or you have to spend an arm and a leg and step up to a more professional solution.
 I did neither.
 I did what every engineer would do: roll my own solution!
-How difficult can it be right?
+How difficult can it be, right?
 Famous last words :)

 Jokes aside, I took it as a challenge.
 After some research, I figured the hardware necessary was readily available online, and an ESP32 microcontroller